Natural Lawn Care

 - Keep your mower blades sharp so you are cutting not chewing the grass stems, making them susceptible to disease.

 More detailed suggestions are widely available online.
-A good general resource is http://eartheasy.com/grow_lawn_care.htm.
+View a good general resource.